Rosh-Made/rosh-made/blog/software-testing.md

 ~ How to have a smoother career switch?

-~ and What my journey was like?
+~ What my journey was like?

 ~ and What it's like working as a software tester?